 - Items such as food and refreshments to be shared in the office; and

-- Personal hospitality provided at a residence which is of a type and value customarily provided by the employee to personal friends.
+- Personal hospitality provided at the employee’s residence which is of the type and value customarily provided by the employee to personal friends.

-On special, infrequent occasions, such as marriage, illness, or the birth of a child, or an occasion that terminates the superior/subordinate relationship, an employee may give an official superior a gift that is appropriate to the occasion.
-In addition, an employee may solicit voluntary contributions of nominal amounts from fellow employees, but not subordinates, to contribute to the gift.
+On special, infrequent occasions, such as marriage, illness, a new child, or an occasion that terminates the superior/subordinate relationship, an employee may give an official superior a gift that is appropriate to the occasion.
+In addition, an employee may solicit voluntary contributions of nominal amounts from fellow employees, but not from subordinates or contractors, to contribute to the gift.

 5 C.F.R. § 2635.301-304 (see Subpart C - Gifts Between Employees)